France says Lebanese depositors may not get all their cash, minutes show

 The Lebanese banking group’s representatives, including the association’s head Salim Sfeir, said banks were ready to join “collective efforts” to resolve the crisis and outlined proposals that included their backing for a fund to mobilise state assets, the minutes showed.

-Reporting by Samia Nakhoul; Writing by Edmund Blair; Editing by Tomasz Janowski
+Reporting by Samia Nakhoul and Edmund Blair; Additional reporting John Irish in Paris; Writing by Edmund Blair; Editing by Tomasz Janowski

 Our Standards: The Thomson Reuters Trust Principles.